RDS Team

 Jennifer Patiño

-Jennifer is the Data and Digital Scholarship Diversity Resident Librarian for the General Library System.
-Her work includes supporting MINDS@UW and helping researchers with their data needs through RDS.
-Her interests include digital scholarship/humanities, open data and code sharing, data equity, and community-centered approaches to scholarly communication.
+Jennifer is the Data and Digital Scholarship Librarian for the General Library System.
+Her work includes supporting the institutional repository MINDS@UW, consulting with researchers on their data needs through RDS, and training users on the text analysis platforms available through the UW-Madison Libraries.
+Her interests include digital humanities tools, scholarly infrastructure, open scholarship, and data ethics.

 Heather Shimon